Colin Pitchfork: double child killer sent back to jail after approaching young women

 Colin Pitchfork, now in his early 60s, was jailed for life after raping and strangling 15-year-olds Lynda Mann and Dawn Ashworth in Leicestershire in 1983 and 1986.

-He is understood to have approached young women on multiple occasions while out on walks from the bail hostel where he was living and was thought to be trying to establish a connection with them.
+Pitchwork was initially re-arrested, as it was reported he had approached young women on multiple occasions while out on walks from the bail hostel where he was living, and was thought to be trying to establish a connection with them.

 Although officials said Pitchfork was not recalled for committing any further offences, the step was taken as a preventative measure after the string of incidents raised fears of a concerning pattern of behaviour.